valeshgopal/react-native-device-info/README.md

 ## Step 3: Fetchiing Device Info from SDK

-The local SDK for the app is inside the modules folder and it is also publishes on npm as `react-native-device-info-sdk`.
+The local SDK for the app is inside the `modules/react-native-device-info-sdk` folder and it is also [published on npm](https://www.npmjs.com/package/react-native-device-info-sdk) as `react-native-device-info-sdk`.

 You can install the SDK in two ways:

-1. run `yarn react-native-device-info-sdk` (OR)
+1. run `yarn add react-native-device-info-sdk` (OR)
 2. If you want to modify the SDK and see the changes locally, add `"react-native-device-info-sdk": "link:./modules\\react-native-device-info-sdk"` inside `package.json` under dependencies, and repeat Steps 1 and 2